 Peace Follows War: Geosciences, Territorial Impacts and Post-Conflict Reconstruction

 The University of Padova is located in north-eastern Italy, 20 minutes from Venice.
 It is close to the beaches of the Adriatic Sea and to the Dolomites, one of the most scenic regions of the Alps.
 Conference delegates and accompanying guests have easy access the historic cities of northern and central Italy such as Milan, Verona, Bologna, Florence and Rome (ranging from 30 minutes to 3 hours train journey) with their many artistic treasures.
-The recommended port of arrival is the International Airport Marco Polo in Venice.

 - Arrivals Day – Sunday 23 June – Icebreaker: 1800 – 2000hrs at the Geographical Section of the DiSSGeA Department (Wollemborg Palace).
 Geography Museum visit & wine tasting and cheese from the alpine battlefields.